wacncontent/CustomizeTool/addCommentOutput/articles/powershell-azure-resource-manager.md

 To complete this tutorial, you need:

 - An Azure account
-  + You can [open an Azure account for <!-- deleted by customization free](/pricing/1rmb-trial/?WT.mc_id=A261C142F) --><!-- keep by customization: begin --> free](/pricing/1rmb-trial/) <!-- keep by customization: end -->: You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
+  + You can [open an Azure account for free](/pricing/1rmb-trial/?WT.mc_id=A261C142F): You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
 Your credit card will never be charged, unless you explicitly change your settings and ask to be charged.

 <!-- deleted by customization
   + You can [activate MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F): Your MSDN subscription gives you credits every month that you can use for paid Azure services.